sschwartzdata/vanguard_de_project/README.md

 Another key point is that the API will sometimes provide multiple data points when you only want to store one.
 For instance, if you do an artist search, the API could provide any number of genres.
 Since we are only storing one of them in the database, you need to consider how to pull out just the first value.
 An example of this is the artist, Foo Fighters, has 6 genres listed.
 However, for simplicity we are only storing one value.
 In this example, you would just grab the first genre value which is "alternative metal."

 ### Storage
 After your data is transformed and you are confident in it's quality, you need to insert it into your database.
 There are many ways to do this, but Pandas contains some useful [functions](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html) that can make this easier for you.
 You could also opt to use built in SQLite3 [functions](https://www.sqlitetutorial.net/sqlite-python/insert/) to do this.
 You will need to create a SQLite database and create tables to store your data in.
 There are an endless number of data points provided by spotify, so you will be directed on which data fields to store and in which format:
+*Please note that sometimes SQLite will change types unexpectedly.
+I.e. you create a column with a VARCHAR type but later on it appears as a TEXT type.
+You will not lose points for this as long as your data types are withing the correct class (text, int, real, blob).
+Please review this page for a primer on this https://www.sqlitetutorial.net/sqlite-data-types/*

 #### Artist